OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

         }

         //This class contains all methods demonstrating
-        //the usage of Microsoft Avro Library
+        //hello usage of Microsoft Avro Library
         public class AvroSample
         {

-            //Serializes and deserializes the sample data set by using reflection and Avro object container files.
+            //Serializes and deserializes hello sample data set by using reflection and Avro object container files.
-            //Serialized data is compressed with the Deflate codec. public void SerializeDeserializeUsingObjectContainersReflection()
+            //Serialized data is compressed with hello Deflate codec. public void SerializeDeserializeUsingObjectContainersReflection()
             {